Non-abelian Rees construction and pure motives: Properties of the restricted non-abelian Rees construction

 In the case of $\sC= {\rm{Vec}}_{\mathbb G_m} \mathbb A^1$, $\Spec^\otimes \sC = \Spec K[[x]]$ and $\Spec\, T(\sC)({\bf 1}, {\bf 1})$ has 2 points.

-In the case of the Fibonacci category $\sC$ (\ref{Fibo}), viewed of the filtered union of subcategories $\sC_{(n)}$ satisfying P3, each $\Spec^\otimes \sC_{(n)}$ consists of 4 points (corresponding to the facets of the cone of the toric surface ${\rm X}_{(n)}$), while $\Spec^\otimes \sC$ consists only of 3 points: the tensor ideals $0, \sN$ and the one generated by morphisms $L_1^a\to L_2^b$ for $a, b >0.$\footnote{in fact, in this projective system, the 1st, 2nd, and 4th points map to the 1st, 2nd, and 4th points, while the 3rd point maps to the 4th point.}
+In the case of the Fibonacci category $\sC$ (\ref{Fibo}), viewed of the filtered union of subcategories $\sC_{(n)}$ satisfying P3, each $\Spec^\otimes \sC_{(n)}$ consists of 4 points (corresponding to the facets of the cone of the toric surface ${\rm X}_{(n)}$), while $\Spec^\otimes \sC$ consists only of 3 points: the tensor ideals $0, \sN$ and the one generated by morphisms $L_1^a\to L_2^b$ for $a, b >0.$\footnote{in fact, in this projective system of quadruplets ($\Spec^\otimes \sC_{(n)}$), the 1st, 2nd, and 4th points map to the 1st, 2nd, and 4th points, while the 3rd point is sent to the 4th point.}

 3) {\it $G$-orbits of minimal nonzero dimension} in $\rm X$ are of special interest (under condition P3).
-The normalization $\rm X'$ of the closure of such an orbit is still a fix-pointed affine quasi-homogeneous variety: it is a `HV variety', \ie the closure of the orbit of a highest weight vector in some irreducible $G$-representation.
+The normalization $\rm X'$ of the closure of such an orbit is still a fix-pointed affine quasi-homogeneous variety: it is the closure of the orbit of a highest weight vector in some irreducible $G$-representation.
 The corresponding group $H'$ is a quasi-parabolic subgroup of $G$, \ie the kernel of a character of infinite order if some parabolic subgroup of $G$, \cf \cite[\S1, 3.5]{Ar}.

 Moreover, if $\rm X$ is irreducible, there is a surjective equivariant map from $\rm X$ to such a $\rm X'$ (Bogomolov), \cf \eg \cite[7.8]{Gr}.